softwareconstruction240/softwareconstruction/instruction/introduction/introduction.md

 >
 > — Tim Cook, ([source](https://appleinsider.com/articles/22/10/03/if-you-want-to-work-for-apple-you-need-these-four-traits))

+## Making mistakes

+Making mistakes is a key component for learning.
+Recognizing and embracing the power of making mistakes will help you learn faster, and at a deeper level.
+Just decide that you are going to make mistakes and that is fine, even preferable.
+Many of the most important discoveries of all time were a result of making and understanding mistakes.
+No one learns to walk without falling down.
+With that said, you should acquire a framework where you can make mistakes while minimizing their ability to slow your progress.
+Things such as version repositories, notebooks, simulations, working with peers, automation, and reproducibility are all useful for safely making mistakes.

+Whenever you approach something new, approach it with the attitude that you will learn by making mistakes.
+This will keep them from being a barrier to your progress.

+> “To make no mistakes is not in the power of man; but from their errors and mistakes the wise and good learn wisdom for the future.”
+>
+> — Plutarch

 ## Mastery Demonstration

 Your mastery of advanced software construction is demonstrated by the following three areas and percentages.